Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 Maintaining a healthy amount of exercise can help keep hyperglycemia at bay.
 Regular exercise encourages your body to burn more energy than usual, and therefore consume more glucose.

-Improving your diet to be more glucose-friendly can be a great way to keep your blood sugar balanced.
+Improving your diet to be more glucose-friendly can be a great way to keep your glucose balanced.
 One way to do that is to avoid processed foods.
-While food impacts will vary from person to person, research indicates processed foods high in sugar and fat can increase blood glucose.
+While food impacts will vary from person to person, research indicates that processed foods high in sugar and fat can increase glucose.
 Also, the frequency at which you eat could have an impact.
-A 2013 study found that eating two large meals per day compared to six small meals did more to reduce blood glucose.
+A 2024 systematic review found that eating 2-3 meals per day promotes weight loss and glycemic control in patients with type 2 diabetes.

 Maintain a Healthy Weight